TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/MinimalExtension.rst

 You don't have a sitepackage yet?
 Have a look at the :doc:`Sitepackage Tutorial <t3sitepackage:Index>`.

-If you want to display lists and single views of data or maybe even manipulate the data in the frontend have a look at :ref:`Extbase <extbase>`.
+If you want to display lists and single views of data, or maybe even manipulate the data in the frontend have a look at :ref:`Extbase <extbase>`.

 If you need a script that can be executed from the command line or from a cron